moyano83/Programming-In-Scala/README.md

 # This is a summary of the book Programming in Scala by Odersky, Spoon & Venners

+# Chapter 1: A Scalable Language
+Scala is great.

 # Chapter 2: First steps in Scala
 Function definitions starts with `def`, the compiler doesn't infer function parameter types, therefore they need to be declared.
 The _Unit_ type is similar to Java's _void_.
 If a function literal consists of one statement that takes